Hodge Road Princeton

 “Doing a custom home is like couture, not off-the-rack but tailored,” says Wei.
 “I had to find a good home for the elements of their lives.”

-The cabinets, from Hoffman’s Bulthaup Studio, are a smoked oak, minimal and clean, and it’s hard to believe any cooking goes on here, but when the cabinet doors are opened one finds, indeed, the hidden tools of a passionate cook.
+The cabinets from Hoffman’s Bulthaup Studio are a smoked oak, minimal and clean, and it’s hard to believe any cooking goes on here, but when the cabinet doors are opened, one finds, indeed, the hidden tools of a passionate cook.
 The smoked oak extends to coat closets and the cabinet surrounding the TV in the sitting room, which also houses a fireplace.
+The sitting room can also be converted and used as a sunroom (more about sunroom installer here) with the help of huge windows and a patio connected to it.

 On the lower level, even the gym and the fully stocked wine cellar have paintings on the walls.
 The artwork continues upstairs, where every window frames a view, as if these, too, were landscape paintings.